 Installing a swimming pool can certainly add value to a home, not only by potentially improving its resale price, but also by enhancing residents’ entertainment, health, and well-being.
 Before homeowners in the Garden State start calling their contractors and dig ditches in their backyards, however, they should determine what kind of pool they want to have.

 They can choose from two pool types: inground and above ground.
 Inground pools are, as the name suggests, built in the ground.
-They are the more popular NJ pools, and often come with a nice deck or patio, and complementing landscape.
+They are the more popular NJ pools, and often come with a nice deck or patio.

 Above-ground pools, on the other hand, do not require as much landscaping and are usually more economical.
 According to an article in Pool Pricer, most above-ground pools are more affordable than inground pools, but in terms of property appraisals, an inground pool adds more value.
 In fact, as the article states, an above ground pool can actually reduce the value of a property, as there are many who find it an eyesore.